Krippenmuseum

 Nativity Museum Maranatha

-The Maranatha museum in Lutago in the Valle Aurina exhibits popular art, nativity scenes and carvings
+The Maranatha museum in Lutago in the Valle Aurina hosts the most extensive nativity scene collection of Europe

 Contact info